hornedfoe/Neural-Networks/README.md

 2. Set up and activate the Python virtual environment.
 3. Install the required Python packages.
 4. Compile the Java files with the necessary dependencies.
-5. Run the Java application with the path to your `parameters.xml` file.
+5. Run the Java application with the type and path to your `parameters.xml` file.
 6. Modify the parameters in `parameters.xml` to explore different configurations.

 ## Contributing